Merkoba/Effer/README.md

 # Contributing
 Contributions are welcome.
 Making it more secure can be a way to improve it.
+The only restriction to the encryption algorithm is that it can't use multiple files, for instance to save salts or IV's.
+The idea is to make it easy to move files around, and open them in other machines where the user might have this program.
+Also since the note files are saved locally it would be easy anyway to gather those other extra files if access to the file system is possible.
 If the encryption method changes, the program gets a new major release.
 Major-release-jumps (like 1.0.0 to 2.0.0) mean that files created in one can't be opened in the other.